-The CUBE is equipped with an overheat (high temperature) alarm thermostat in the equipment compartment that provides a normally closed connection.
-The overheat alarm is factory set at 50°C and opens the connection if this temperature is exceeded.
+The CUBE is equipped with overheat (high temperature) alarm thermostats in the equipment and in the battery compartments.
+These overheat thermostats are wired in series and provide a normally closed connection.
+The equipment compartment overheat alarm is set for 50°C and the battery compartment overheat alarm is set for 60°C. Either alarm opens the connection if its temperature set point is exceeded.